OneSignalDevelopers/OneSignal-Angular-NPM-Sample/README.md

 This project demonstrates the usage of OneSignal NPM package to add push notification to your Angular project.

+## How-to guide
+Read our [official how-to guide](https://onesignal.com/blog/how-to-integrate-push-notifications-in-angular/) to demonstrate the usage of push notification using the OneSignal npm package and Angular.

 ## Create a FREE OneSignal Account
 Sign up for a free [OneSignal](https://onesignal.com/) account